Quran Vs Hadith :: did they reach us the same way (people

 often discussed further."

-many "salat" there are, therefore "salat" is THE "key and
+how many "salat" there are, therefore "salat" is THE "key

-decisive Arabic term", thus it is THE most important word to
+and decisive Arabic term", thus it is THE most important

 The reader (i.e. you) may still consider this to be a minor